 Once you harden the security of your WordPress website and implement all the monitoring tools, it is time to test the security of your WordPress website.
 Yes, you’ve read it correctly, testing.

 During the testing phase you can use the same tools that malicious hackers use to find security weaknesses in your WordPress websites.
 By emulating malicious attackers you can get a better understanding of the state of security of your WordPress website, hence can further improve its security posture.
 The testing phase also allows you to confirm that the security and WordPress monitoring solutions you have just implemented are working.
 For example confirm that all suspicious behaviour is being logged.

 Tools for Testing the Security of Your WordPress

 There are many tools you can use to test the state of security of your WordPress website, most of which are available for free.
-You can use WPScan to scan your WordPress and use scanners such as Nmap or Metasploit to scan the web server.
+You can use WPScan to scan your WordPress and use a scanner such as Nmap to scan the web server.

 A proper penetration test should include more than just two scans, though with these scans you can at least address the basics.
 Speak to WordPress security professionals for a complete security audit, or else install Kali Linux, an open source operating system fully loaded with security tools and get started for yourself.

 4. Continuously Improve and Manage the Security of Your WordPress